travel to brazil

 Trekking Into the Heart of the Rainforest

-A particularly captivating option is the night walk.
 As dusk settles over the rainforest, the Amazon reveals a new face.
 The sounds intensify with the calls of owls, frogs, and unseen creatures.
-You might spot bioluminescent fungi or the flicker of eyes in the dark, creating a mysterious and unforgettable atmosphere.
+Night walks are particularly captivating, allowing you to spot bioluminescent fungi or the flicker of eyes in the dark.
+Many treks are combined with stays in jungle lodges, which are eco-friendly accommodations built in harmony with the environment, often using solar energy and serving regional dishes.

 Indigenous Amazon village with traditional wooden huts surrounded by forest